aschuh703/ECE408/MP4/Readme.md

 To submit your code, you need to run `rai -p ./MP4 --submit MP4`.
 To check your submission history, run `rai history -p ./MP4` (last 20 enties) or `rai l-history -p ./MP4` (last 100 enties).

+You will need the URL to your submission to complete the first question of your lab4 quiz.
+The quiz is autograded, and the URL is saved for regrading purpose.
+Make sure to answer each question before turning in the quiz.
+The lab and quiz due Feb 24 at 8pm.

 ### Objective

 The purpose of this lab is for you to practice with using the CUDA API by implementing a 3D Convolution kernel and its associated host code as shown in the lectures.